 Islay is served by CalMac from Kennacraig Winter Summer).
 Getting to Kennacraig? - see main Islay page.

 Being a young distillery there have been a few early releases, preceded by bottlings of the spirit before it was old enough to be whisky.
-The first regular releasenow, the range is Machir Bay - matured in bourbon and finished in sherry; Loch Gorm - entirely sherry-matured; 100% Islay - the barley is grown, malted, distilled, matured and bottled at Kilchoman.
-These have recently been supplemented by Vintages, Single Cask bottlings, a Cask Strength edition, and full maturations in Port and Madeira.
+The regular range is Machir Bay - mainly matured in bourbon casks (from Buffalo Trace - the casks are transported whole not broken down into staves); Sanaig about 70% sherry matured (hogsheads from Miguel Martine in Jerez).
+Loch Gorm - entirely sherry-matured is produced annually; 100% Islay - the barley is grown, malted, distilled, matured and bottled at Kilchoman.
+There have also been Vintages, Single Cask bottlings, a Cask Strength edition, and full maturations in Port and Madeira.

-Only independent bottlings I'm aware of have been by SMWS.
+The only independent bottlings have been by SMWS.

 Islay Cycles 07760 196592

 Run from a house in Port Ellen, so not a shop as such, but hire, sales, accessories and repairs available - see website/ring for further details.